![]() |

 musical possibilities to those involved in the creation of new music.

-For the first time, instruments built to this scale are now offered for
+Some instruments built to this scale are now offered for sale to musicians.

 keeping with the futuristic nature of the BP project, the BP soprano clarinet

-is constructed in Delrin, a high quality synthetic material.
+is constructed as standard in Delrin, a high quality synthetic material.

-details will be posted as the prototypes are field tested.
+details will be posted as the prototype is developed and field tested.

-~~ Metallophones Various mallet instruments can be envisaged, to provide ready reference to the pitches of the equal tempered BP scale and for rhythmic accompaniment in performance.
-The metallophone is built along the same lines as the the Orff metallophones used in schools, with metal bars and a wooden resonator box, giving a soft, sustained sound.
-The range of the alto metallophone
+Metallophone and glockenspiel Various mallet instruments can be envisaged, to provide ready reference to the pitches of the equal tempered BP scale and for rhythmic accompaniment in performance.
+The metallophone has aluminum bars (as with the Orff metallophones used in schools), with aluminum resonator tubes, giving a soft, sustained sound.
+The normal range is 14 BP notes starting at 400Hz (coverering the second register of the BP clarinet).
+The glockenspiel uses steel